-A project will be approved by the instructor for the students to design, build and demonstrate their knowledge of the program.
+A project will be approved by the instructor for the students to design, build, and demonstrate their knowledge of the problem.
 A comprehensive written report of the work accomplished will be prepared that demonstrates the collected knowledge, skills, and techniques acquired in the program of study.
 It also includes basic numbering systems, Boolean algebra, logic circuits and systems, pulse circuits and pulse logic systems as applied to computer and microprocessor technology demonstrate problem solving, critical thinking, research techniques, technical writing, and team dynamics to help round out the student's education.
-Prerequisites: Department Head Approval
+Four hours lab per week.
+Prerequisite: Department Head Approval